matan865/Advanced_Gmail/README.md

 we expet to get "mongo" in the terminal.

-3. Install required dependencies(if you didnt already):  dotenv, mongoose, express
+3. Required dependencies:  dotenv, mongoose, express if you dont have these dependencies than do these commends in the terminal:
 ```bash
 npm install dotenv
 npm install mongoose